assafbk/DeciMamba/README.md

 ## Notes and Tips:
-* DeciMamba does not support batched inference, therefore the batch size is set according to ```grad_accum_steps```.
+* DeciMamba does not currently support batched inference, therefore the batch size is set according to ```grad_accum_steps```.
 <br>

 * We provide a simple automatic algorithm to find the first decimating layer, which doesnt require computing hidden attention.
-To use it, simply set ```find_deci_layer``` to true.
-Short explanation: similar to table 10, we scan the first decimating layer, and select the one with the one with the best perfomrance.
+To use it, simply set ```find_deci_layer``` to true. <br>
+Short explanation: similar to table 10 in the paper, we scan the first decimating layer, and select the one with the best perfomrance.
 The model should perform quite well when using only this layer as a DeciMamba layer.

 <br>